FREQUENTLY ASKED QUESTIONS

 - Understand how employees enrolling in an HSA go through the Consumer Identification Process (CIP) and that if they are asked to provide information (Driver’s License, Birth Certificate, Social Security Card, etc.) that they need to do that before their HSA can be opened and HSA contributions loaded into it.

 How are pharmacy rebates handed within this program?

-As we launch this program, we have done everything possible to minimize fixed cost, thereby reducing the premiums employees have to pay.
-As such, an incentivized pharmacy credit has been included in the Cigna Medical/Rx TPA quote which has significantly reduced their annual TPA cost (in leu of Missio Nexus receiving quarterly pharmacy rebates down the road in 2019).
-Once pharmacy consumption data is collected ERS will advise Missio Nexus as to potential changes to this structure based on what is in the best interest of Missio Nexus and its member organizations.
+We have done everything possible to minimize fixed cost, thereby reducing the premiums employees have to pay.
+As such, an incentivized pharmacy credit has been included in the Cigna Medical/Rx TPA quote which has significantly reduced annual TPA cost (in leu of Missio Nexus receiving quarterly pharmacy rebates down the road).
+Once pharmacy consumption data has been collected for a period of time the Benefits Committee will discuss potential changes to this structure based on what is in the best interest of Missio Nexus and its member organizations.

 Missio Nexus and its members will continue to have stop-loss protection for all claims incurred while insured under the program.
-An organization that chooses to leave the program within the first two years of their effective date may be responsible for run-out claims up to applicable stop-loss thresholds.
+An organization that chooses to leave the program within the first 24 months of their effective date may be responsible for run-out claims up to applicable stop-loss thresholds.

 Is the deductible embedded into the out-of-pocket maximum in the HSA Plans?

 Yes, the deductible is embedded into the out-of-pocket maximum in the HSA Plans.

 Does the deductible apply before the coinsurance for inpatient/outpatient hospital and prescriptions?

 Yes, the deductible would apply before the coinsurance for Inpatient/Outpatient hospital for all plans and for the HSA on prescriptions.
 However, the deductible would not apply for prescription on the PPO plan.